Albuquerque International Balloon Fiesta Photo Guide

 The world's largest gypsum dunefield—275 square miles of brilliant white sand dunes.
 One of the most otherworldly landscapes in America.

 Note: This is a full-day commitment.
 You won't make it back for evening Balloon Glow.
-Best as a standalone day before or after the festival.
+However, you’ll get some wonderful afternoon light and an amazing sunset.
+Ideally, White Sands is done as a standalone day trip before or after the festival.

 Entry Fee: $25/vehicle